ckuo7/census_income_prediction/README.md

  4. rf_testing.py is our random forest classifier using 50% of the training data with a ratio of 7:1 negative to positive classes.
  5. svc_test2.py is our support vector classifier using 0.1% of the training data with balanced classes.

-The user should feel free to train using more of the training data if they feel they can get higher accuracy.
+The user should feel free to train using more of the training data if they feel they can get a higher F1 score.

 **final_testing_script.py** runs all of these models in one fell swoop, printing out a final confusion matrix as well as F1 score for each.

 # Final Summary

 We ultimately achieved the highest F1 score of 0.5911 with an SVM classifier with an RBF kernel.
-We would love to hear back from anyone who found any other interesting results.
+We would love to hear back from people with feedback or interesting results of their own.
 Thank for you for your time and consideration.